acmsigsoft/submission-checker/README.md

 ## Usage

-The tool runs in java.
+The tool runs in java 1.8 and is built using Apache [maven](https://maven.apache.org/).
-It assumes all pdf you want to check are in a folder, which you offer to the command line.
+It assumes all pdf files you want to check are in a folder, which you offer to the command line.

 - Clone git repository
 - Run `mvn clean package`
 - `java -jar target/pdfchecker-{version}-jar-with-dependencies.jar` <folder-with-pdfs>
+- The `--help` option can be used to display usage information.

 ## Features